phalcon-orphanage/docs/en/db-models.md

 $result = $invoice->save();
 ```

 > **NOTE**: On really busy applications, you can use `create` or `update` for the respective operations.
-By using those two methods instead of save, we ensure that data will be saved or not in the database, since those throw exceptions on `create` if the record already exists, and on `update` if the record does nto exist.
+By using those two methods instead of save, we ensure that data will be saved or not in the database, since those throw exceptions on `create` if the record already exists, and on `update` if the record does not exist.
 {: .alert .alert-info }

 ```php